 Since the late 1980s, consultations for establishment problems have begun to rise gradually, because little by little they have begun to talk more about issues of sexuality at the grassroots level.
-The emergence of Viagra in 1998 also led to a marked increase in consultations regarding the use of this drug.
+The emergence of Viagra in 1998 also led to a marked increase in consultations regarding the use of this drug, one of which is known as Superman pills.
 This revealed the high precipitation of erectile dysfunction in the population.

 About 70% of cases of erectile dysfunction are the result of organic causes.
 Diseases or injuries that affect the nerves or blood vessels are among the most important.
 This is because the establishment depends on the stimulus and the nerve response, and the supply of blood to the penis.
 Among the most common lifestyle causes are the following: